Dano's Heuriger on Seneca

 Hotel School.
 He has been a featured chef at the James

-Beard Foundation in NYC on four separate occasions,
+Beard Foundation in NYC on nine separate occasions,

 Heuriger on Seneca.